How Do You Keep What You’re Eating From Eating You?

 So, what I’m doing today is to describe a typical day of meals and snacks for a patient who is following the NeuropathyDR Diet, which is simple, easy to modify and add variety to on a regular basis.
 Controlling body weight and blood sugar levels by diet, exercise and lifestyle has a profound effect on your ability to heal and stay as healthy as possible in so many diseases, neuropathy and other forms of chronic pain.

 YOU NEED TO KNOW: More and more research says avoiding or minimizing animal products is crucial to health and longevity but you MUST be sure key blood nutrient levels are monitored!!!
-At a minimum, before starting care we urge you to let us check your blood count, (CBC), HbA1C, complete urine with microscopic exam, liver, kidney and thyroid function tests, Vitamin D, Folate, B-12, Iron and often B6 and homocysteine levels.
+At a minimum, before starting care we urge you to let us check your labs, (CBC), HbA1C, complete urine with microscopic exam, liver, kidney and thyroid function tests, Vitamin D, Folate, B-12, Iron and often B6 and homocysteine levels.
 DO NOT SELF DIAGNOSE & TREAT without expert guidance.
 Most of us may also require some supervised daily dietary supplementation.

 Let’s start with Breakfast

 It is very important to consume some protein within one half hour of arising.
 The reason for this is that it helps stimulate metabolism, protein synthesis, and mental alertness.
 It also helps us burn fuel more efficiently.
 My favorite breakfast is a vegetable protein shake, using a dairy-free protein powder with almond or coconut milk.
-Another good breakfast is a measured serving of gluten-free granola, taking care to keep carbohydrates between 15 and 20g maximum.
+Another good breakfast is a measured serving of gluten-free granola taking care to keep carbohydrates between 15 and 20g maximum.
 You could also use a measured serving of gluten-free steel-cut oatmeal.

 No more than three hours later, have a snack again, not exceeding 15g of carbs.
 This could include one half apple or banana, seven or eight almonds for other nuts, etc… Some packaged protein or nut bars can be fine if the carb content is low.

 You can mix this up with your favorite greens.
 You could use baby spinach or mixed greens.
-Microwaved organic broccoli is high in protein and can be mixed with a few vegan “meatballs”.
+Organic broccoli is high in protein and can be mixed with a few vegan “meatballs”.
 Add 1 to 2 tablespoons of olive oil, some almonds or walnuts, You can use tofu or tempeh or other pant based protein from vegetarian sources.

 No more than three hours later, have an additional snack, along the same lines as your mid-morning.